This post may contain affiliate links. You can view our affiliate disclosure here.

 The MAVRIK driver is a gold medal winner of the 2020 Golf Digest Hot List, and it’s also a favourite of PGA Tour player Xander Schauffele.
 It has been received very well by critics but not quite as well by consumers.

 Still, it currently has a 4.6/5 (86% recommended) average rating on the Callaway website.
-Beyond this, the driver is so new that there aren’t a whole lot of reviews yet.
+It also has a 5/5 on Global Golf and 4.7/5 on CGPO.

 What People Like